- Purpose and Applicability

 Coercion occurs when an overt or implicit threat of harm is intentionally presented by one person to another to obtain compliance.
 Prior to implementation of human subjects research regulations, there were many instances of subjects being coerced into research.
 Regulatory protections and IRB oversight have reduced the likelihood of coercion in research, but it is still something researchers and the IRB should be cautious about, particularly when researchers are in a position of power over subjects (e.g., physician and patient or professor and student).

-There will be some situations (see examples) where identification of the potential for unduly influencing a subject group or groups will be clear, as will the steps for minimizing that potential.
+There will be some situations where identification of the potential for unduly influencing a subject group or groups will be clear, as will the steps for minimizing that potential.
+For example, when there are power dynamics involved (e.g., professor/student; supervisor/employee), it may be appropriate to ensure the consent process is conducted by someone outside the power dynamic.
+It may also be important to ensure that the person in power is not aware of which of their students, supervisees, etc. participated and which did not.
 For many other situations, rather than trying to anticipate what might be unduly influential for every individual subject, the IRB should make use of existing minimization tools including some of the other regulatory consent requirements and protections that have been described in this guidance.
 These include ensuring that:

 - subjects have adequate time to consider and discuss participation prior to giving consent; and